 Beet ‘Osso Bucco’

 Remember the aforementioned baby-cow dish?
 Over at Los Angeles’ Crossroads Kitchen, season six Top Chef winner Michael Voltaggio has crafted his own “osso bucco” dish … made of beets.
-The decadent dish is part of an exclusive menu that he created for the plant-based restaurant, the rest of which sounds equally fancy and delish!
+The decadent dish was part of an exclusive menu that he created for the plant-based restaurant, the rest of which sounds equally fancy and delish!

 Make your own vegan fine-dining dishes at home: